stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 English.
 On waking, I could recall only minute and meaningless scraps of the unknown tongues which my dream-self had mastered, though whole phrases of the history stayed with me.

-  I learned&mdash;even before my waking self had studied the parallel cases or the old myths from which the dreams doubtless sprang&mdash;that the entities around me were of the world&rsquo;s greatest race, which had conquered time and had sent exploring minds into every age.
+  I learned--even before my waking self had studied the parallel cases or the old myths from which the dreams doubtless sprang--that the entities around me were of the world's greatest race, which had conquered time and had sent exploring minds into every age.
 I knew, too, that I had been snatched from my age while   another   used my body in that age, and that a few of the other strange forms housed similarly captured minds.
 I seemed to talk, in some odd language of claw-clickings, with exiled intellects from every corner of